KODE Art Musems of Bergen exhibits an exceptional permanent presentation of its unique Edvard Munch collection in KODE 3.

 The rest of the Rasmus Meyer Collection consists of a rich collection of art from Norway's "Golden Age", as well as historical interiors and furniture.

-Please note: Visiting the Munch-exhibition this summer?
+Please note: Visiting the Munch-exhibition?

 Dear visitors.
 This winter we presented two Edvard Munch exhibitions at KODE: “Edvard Munch.
 There are Worlds Within Us” and “The Experimental Self – Edvard Munch’s photography”.
 For this reason, the Munch-exhibition in KODE 3, will be temporarily closed from 12 of August 2019.

 There will be very few works on display by Edvard Munch in the museum, only at KODE 4, in the period 12 August 2019– March 2020.
 We are very sorry for any inconvenience this might cause.
 A new presentation will open in KODE 3 by the end of March 2020.